lucmans/digistring/readme.md

 # TODO
 - Tuned sine synth.
 - SampleGetter which uses Synth to generate samples.
-- Make SLOWDOWN a cli arg instead of compile time parameter.
 - Abstract away all SDL audio code into own Audio class to allow switching audio back-ends.
 - Make SampleGetter::WaveGenerator a baseclass and change current WaveGenerator to SineGenerator subclass.
 - Make SampleGetter and Estimator pointer in Program const (using factories to create them in constructor initializer list).